 Use a baking dish that holds two quarts.
 A larger, glass baking dish works fine too, but the mac and cheese layer will be thinner and will cook faster.
 If you use a dish larger than two quarts, reduce the cooking time by about 10 minutes.

-I was inspired to come up with the recipe after seeing how much my daughter enjoyed Trader Joe's version of the classic fall dish.
+I was inspired to come up with this recipe after tasting Trader Joe's Butternut Squash Mac and Cheese, and especially after seeing how much my daughter enjoyed that version of the classic fall dish.